opensearch-project/documentation-website/_api-reference/cat/cat-segment-replication.md

 ---

 # CAT segment replication
-Introduced 2.6
+Introduced 2.7
 {: .label .label-purple }

-The CAT segment replication operation returns information about active and completed segment replication events for replica shards.
+The CAT segment replication operation returns information about active and last completed [segment replication]({{site.url}}{{site.baseurl}}/opensearch/segment-replication/index) events on each replica shard.
 This API returns metrics on a shard level.
+The metrics provide information about how far behind the replicas are lagging with respect to the primary shard.

 Call the CAT Segment Replication API only on indexes with segment replication enabled.
 {: .note}

-[Segment replication]({{site.url}}{{site.baseurl}}/opensearch/segment-replication/index) is the process of copying segment files from primary shard to replica shards.
-When the primary shard sends a checkpoint to replica shards on a refresh, a new segment replication event is triggered on replica shards.
-This happens when:

-- A new replica shard is added to a cluster.
-- There are segment file changes on a primary shard refresh.
-- Replica shards are being recovered from primary shard using peer recovery.

 ## Path and HTTP methods